-Jeff Vitter is provost and executive vice chancellor and serves as the chief academic officer of the University of Kansas in Lawrence, Kansas.
-He is also a professor at KU in the Department of Electrical Engineering and Computer Science and in the Information and Telecommunication Technology Center.
-Previously he was on the faculty at Texas A&M University, where from 2008–2009 he served as provost and executive vice president for academics, with additional responsibilities for overseeing the academic mission of Texas A&M University in Doha, Qatar.
+Jeff Vitter is the 17th chancellor of the University of Mississippi and also holds the academic title of Distinguished Professor of Computer and Information Science.
+Previously he served 5.5 years as provost and executive vice chancellor at the University of Kansas, where he was the chief academic officer and chief operations officer for the main campus in Lawrence, KS and branch campus in Overland Park.
+He was also a professor at KU in the Department of Electrical Engineering and Computer Science and in the Information and Telecommunication Technology Center.
+Before going to KU, he was on the faculty at Texas A&M University, where from 2008–2009 he served as provost and executive vice president for academics, with additional responsibilities for overseeing the academic mission of Texas A&M University in Doha, Qatar.
 From 2002–2008, Dr. Vitter served as the Frederick L. Hovde Dean of the College of Science and Professor in the Department of Computer Science at Purdue University in West Lafayette, Indiana.
 From 1993–2002, Dr. Vitter held a distinguished professorship at Duke University in Durham, North Carolina, where he was the Gilbert, Louis, and Edward Lehrman Professor.
 He served at Duke as chair of the Department of Computer Science in the College of Arts and Sciences from 1993–2001 and as co-director and a founding member of Duke's Center for Geometric and Biological Computing from 1997–2002.
 From 1980–1992, he progressed through the faculty ranks and served in various leadership roles in the Department of Computer Science at Brown University in Providence, Rhode Island.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org